Red Sox vs. Athletics Player Props Betting Odds

-Oddsmakers have set player props for Rafael Devers, Esteury Ruiz and others when the Boston Red Sox host the Oakland Athletics at Fenway Park on Friday at 7:10 PM ET.
+Player prop bet odds for Rafael Devers and others are available when the Boston Red Sox host the Oakland Athletics at Fenway Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!